How to Translate Your Personal Cannabis Growing Experience into a Resume Format

 For example, an experienced greenhouse cultivator interested in acquiring a head grower position in a commercial greenhouse setting should show that he or she has competent, in-depth knowledge concerning pest control.
 To elaborate, that he or she knows pest control in a cannabis garden involves both the foresight to avoid potential problems in the operation with sanitation, as well as the ability to effectively solve issues as they arise with effective spraying.

 To effectively express how specific actions are used to solve problems in the workplace, descriptions of abilities on a resume should always begin with verbs.
-To illustrate, look at Fig. 1: Cannabis Resume Example.
-Here, phrases like “Advanced a deep appreciation for sterilization in a greenhouse environment” and “Eradicated or avoided harmful pests, mildews, and molds with organic sprays” market a grower’s pest management competency well.
+Phrases like “Advanced a deep appreciation for sterilization in a greenhouse environment” and “Eradicated or avoided harmful pests, mildews, and molds with organic sprays” market a grower’s pest management competency well.

 There are three sections that should be included on all cannabis cultivators’ resumes.